SwarmUS/SwarmUS-doc/docs/sections/reference/Networking/configure-wifi.md

 To connect the HiveAR app running on an Android device to a HiveBoard, **you must first disconnect the Ethernet cable from the HiveBoard**.
 Then, plug the micro-USB cable from the HiveBoard to the Android Device as shown in the image below.

+Also, make sure that the DIP switches for the WROOM ESP-32 module are at the correct position to enable Wi-Fi capabilities.
+Refer to the [HiveBoard UI page](../../hardware/hiveboard-ui.md#dip-switches) for more on this.

 > **Why must the Ethernet cable be disconnected?**

 > A HiveBoard can only be connected to one host at a time (be it a robot runnung [HiveMindBridge](https://github.com/SwarmUS/HiveMindBridge), usually connected vie Ethernet, or an Android device running HiveAR).
 If the HiveBoard and the robot's embedded computer already have a connection established, it will be impossible to establish a second connection to the Android device.
 Thus, we advise that you unplug the Ethernet cable prior to using HiveAR with a given HiveBoard.